PureHing/face-mask-detection-tf2/README.md

      python dataset/voc_to_tfrecord.py --dataset_path Maskdata/  --output_file dataset/train_mask.tfrecord --split train
      ```

-     you can change the --split paragrams to 'val' to get the validation tfrecord, Please modify the inside setting `voc_to_tfrecord.py` for different situations.
+     you can change the --split parameters to 'val' to get the validation tfrecord, Please modify the inside setting `voc_to_tfrecord.py` for different situations.

 3. Check tfrecord dataloader by run `python dataset/check_dataset.py` .